geomajas/geomajas-project-hammer-gwt/README.md

 + Example project - example code how to use hammer gwt .

-+ Documentation project - when built in target html and pdf version of hammer gwt documentation are found.
++ Documentation project - documentation of hammer gwt.

 To build the project you just need maven, the rest is all set up for you.